szymon-sawicki/cars-app/README.md

 # cars-app

-Simple web app with REST API for manage collection of cars.
+Simple web app with rest api for manage collection of cars.
 Cars can be loaded from file through constructor in CarsService class.
 Format of input file must be JSON conform.
-REST API have only GET methods to display collection of cars in JSON format (see javadoc)
+REST API have only get methods to display collection of cars in json format (see javadoc)

 ### Installation